 There are no common law crimes in the United States.
 All criminal laws in the United States are found in written statutes (statutory law).
 To substantiate criminal charges that actually go to trial, each element of the offense must be established to a probable cause threshold.
+Probable cause can be defined as facts and circumstances that would lead a reasonably prudent person to believe that a criminal offense has probably taken place and the person charged with that offense probably committed it.
 To obtain a conviction at trial, each element of the offense must be proven beyond a reasonable doubt.